 For example, a fashion brand wants to know customer opinions about the new product launched recently.
 Customers who made purchases from the brand registered their emails when making the purchase.
 Since emails are already registered in the organization’s system, email survey questions can be sent to the audience who purchased the product.
 Quick and reliable feedback can be collected from the brand’s targeted audience and analyzed later using powerful web survey software.

 Email surveys have been in the market for a very long time.
 Even so, they’re still one of the most efficient methods to collect reliable survey data.
-Almost everyone uses email frequently, with many people checking their accounts using their phone, tablet, or other mobile devices multiple times a day.
+Almost everyone uses email frequently, with many people checking their accounts using their phones, tablet, or other mobile devices multiple times a day.
 According to recent research which was conducted to evaluate email marketing, around 72 percent of people prefer getting their promotional content or professional communication over emails.
-Email surveys are one of the best channels because they allow integrating multiple options in the email.
+Email surveys are one of the best channels because they allow the integration of multiple options in the email.
 For instance, an email can include an invoice, a promotional advertisement, and a survey invitation as well.
 Since email surveys are extremely economical and can be sent to a large audience at the same time, it is one of the most widely used methods for collecting data around the globe.

 Email Surveys: Methods and Types with Examples